 Capital Project Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities.
-The town did not report any capital projects for the current year.
+The town reported a Wastewater Plant Renovation project as a capital project for the current year.

 Permanent Funds are used to account for trust arrangements in which the Town is the beneficiary of the earnings on the principal, including public-purpose funds previously classified as nonexpendable trust funds.
 The town reports Common Trust Funds as permanent funds.